kbroestl/bibliophile/complications.md

 These tables are things like locations, languages, genres, etc.

 ### Ways forward
-- research ways to mysqldump only specific tables from a database, since we are unable to drop the corrupted innodb tables
-- confirm that the mysql2 bindings/gem cannot be built in the current state for mysql v.8
 - Look into possibilities for containerization?
 Docker container for the mysql chunk, but then what do we do about data-persistence?
+- research ways to mysqldump only specific tables from a database, since we are unable to drop the corrupted innodb tables
+- **DONE** confirm that the mysql2 bindings/gem cannot be built in the current state for mysql v.8
 - Discover ways to set mysql_location compile-time variables via Gemfile and bundler?
-- Continue to press forward with upgrades to Rails to get the app beyond 3-series?
+- **DONE** Continue to press forward with upgrades to Rails to get the app beyond 3-series?
 - Abandon mysql in favor of other dbms
 -- this has the complication that many of the methods, specifically on the Book